WFSC-DataWrangling-Sp25/Crowder_FinalProject/README.md

 Final project for Data Wrangling in R

+# The Data

+The data that I am using is a text file called e249_Plant aboveground biomass data.
+I downloaded it off of EDI portal.
+It is from research focusing on General climate models (GCMs).
+The Biodiversity and Climate (BAC) experiment is focusing on the "direct and interactive effects" of plant species numbers, temperature, community composition, precipitation, and plant species numbers on "11 productivity, C and N dynamics, stability, and plant, microbe, and insect species abundances in CDR grassland ecosystems".
+I can only assume "CDR" means "Cedar Creek Long Term Ecological Research (CDR LTER)" because that's all I was able to find on it.
+This was created by David Tilman.

 # Summary of this Repository

 This repo is made to hold the data that will be used for the final project of Data Wrangling in R (Ellen Bledsoe's class at University of Arizona).
 This will be where the final is created and stored.